alex-morrisonn/r6-weather/README.md

    ```bash
    php artisan serve
    ```
+2. Make sure the frontend assets are built (run `npm run dev` if you need hot‑reload).
-2. Open your browser at:
+3. Open your browser at:
    ```
    http://127.0.0.1:8000
    ```
-3. Use the dropdown to select Brisbane, Gold Coast, or Sunshine Coast.
+4. Use the dropdown to select Brisbane, Gold Coast, or Sunshine Coast.
 The 5-day forecast cards will appear.

 ### 2. Console Command